YaserKhy/Project-8/README.md

 - Pay directly through the app (via credit card) or cash payment.
 - Receive notifications about their order status.

+### Guest:
+if the user don't want to create an account he can explore the application as a guest

 ### Tools and Technologies 📱
 - **Figma:** For creating wireframes and designing the app interface.